Sulav-Pay/zentest/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a (who wants to accomplish something)
+As a <who wants to accomplish something>
-I want to (what they want to accomplish)
+I want to <what they want to accomplish>
-So that (why they want to accomplish that thing)
+So that <why they want to accomplish that thing>

+Assumptions and Details:
+- <Anything you already know>

+Acceptance Criteria:
+Given <Some Pre-Conditions>
+When <Some Event>
+Then <Some Measurable outcome>